 In this difficult time, azureazure is here for you.
 We are committed to helping both our readers and the industries that have been most impacted by the pandemic.
 Until the crisis is over, we will be publishing relevant content alongside our regular stories, which we hope offer you a few moments of escape.
 We would like to hear from you.
 Email us at email@example.com

-Alhaji Aliko Dangote, Africa’s richest man and the richest black man in the world is now cementing his position as Africa’s most generous philanthropist.
-With a fully integrated conglomerate—that has operations in 15 African countries—enjoying an annual turnover of over $3 billion, and with a personal fortune approximated at $11.2billion, Dangote pays attention to the suffering of the people of his homeland of Nigeria, Africa, and the world.
+Alhaji Aliko Dangote, Africa’s wealthiest man is cementing his position as Africa’s most generous philanthropist.
+With a fully integrated conglomerate—that has operations in 15 African countries—enjoying an annual turnover of over US $3 billion, and with a personal fortune approximated at US $11.2 billion, Dangote has decided to address the suffering of the people of his homeland of Nigeria, Africa, and the world.

 While most of his charitable work has been concentrated in Nigeria, the generous tycoon has extended his philanthropic initiatives to the rest of Africa and the world, which he says is his ultimate goal.

-Outside Nigeria, he has also extended his charity to countries like the Republic of Congo, where he donated $500,000 to victims of a fuel tanker explosion that killed over 220 people in 2012.
-He has also given $740,500 to help the people of Niger deal with the effects of famine while contributing $2 million to the flood victims in Pakistan.
+Outside of Nigeria, he has also extended his charitable contributions to countries like the Republic of Congo, where he donated US $500,000 to victims of a fuel tanker explosion that killed over 220 people in 2012.
+He has also given US $740,500 to help the people of Niger deal with the effects of famine while contributing US $2 million to the flood victims in Pakistan.

-One of the highlights of his philanthropy has been working with world’s respected billionaire Bill Gates through The Bill and Melinda Gates Foundation to fund efforts that address Polio and malnutrition, two of the greatest threats to children in Africa.
+One of the highlights of his contributions has been working with world’s most respected philanthropist, Bill Gates, through The Bill and Melinda Gates Foundation to fund efforts that address Polio and malnutrition, two of the greatest threats to children in Africa.

 Dangote’s wish is for people to remember him not as the richest man African but the most philanthropic, and he is working towards that, one act of kindness at a time. ■